iKontroller Desktop for MacOS

 Granting Accessibility Permissions

-How to Grant Permission:
+How to Grant this permission:

 1. Open System Settings (or System Preferences on older macOS)